 • Language skills – language skills are essential to successful transcription.
 Your grammar, vocabulary and general linguistic abilities need to be tip top.

-• Exceptional listening skills – to work as a transcriber, you need to be able to listen in a focused and effective manner.
+• Exceptional listening skills – to do transcriber jobs, you need to be able to listen in a focused and effective manner.
 If you’re apt to tune out when people are speaking, transcription may not be the career for you.

 • Tech skills – transcription involves using both transcription software and hardware, so you need to be confident with technology.
 Relevant kit includes foot pedals, headsets, stenography equipment and more, depending on the nature of the transcription work that you are planning to undertake.